Shingles and PHN: frequently asked questions and answers

 14.5 - Qutenza (capsaicin) 8% is a new treatment that medical personnel at specialist pain centres around the country are being trained to use.
 It is a skin patch containing a synthetic equivalent of the naturally occurring capsaicin compound found in chilli peppers.
 A doctor or nurse will numb the area using an anaesthetic cream and the patch is then applied for one hour.
 This treatment should reduce or eliminate the pain of PHN for three months, after which the treatment can be repeated if it has helped.

-The Shingles Support Society’s 19 page information pack includes 2 pages of "Readers’ Tips" suggestions from others who are living with PHN.
+The Shingles Support Society’s 19 page information pack includes 2 pages of "Ideas from other sufferers" suggestions from others who are living with PHN.
 These are alternative ways of dealing with pain.
 Some of these have not been proved scientifically, so we cannot endorse them, but there are studies showing that many people find them helpful.
 Send a small donation to the Shingles Support Society.
-Or you can click through to the shop area here and scroll down the page to where you can order the full 19 page "Shingles Pack" as described above.
+Or you can click through to the shop area here and scroll down the page to where you can order the 19 page "Shingles Pack".

 Transcutaneous electronic nerve stimulation (TENS) machines give tiny buzzing sensations and these prevent the nerves from sending their false pain messages to the brain.
 You should be able to try a TENS unit before you buy it to see if you are one of the people who benefits from it - this could be with a physiotherapist or at a Pain Clinic.
 When you buy one, make sure the company has a money-back guarantee.